 1.3 With respect to the Transmission Line and the Meter, Consumer shall furnish (a) right-of-way over land which is owned, leased or controlled by the Consumer, to the extent of its rights therein, free of cost, (b) reasonable assistance and cooperation in securing other necessary rights-of-way if required and at Consumer’s expense and (c) free access to its premises at reasonable times for employees, agents and contractors of Seller or Plains when they are on the Seller’s or Plains’ business.
 The rights-of-way to be conveyed by Consumer to Plains, pursuant to this Agreement, shall be in a form acceptable to Plains.

-1.4 To provide Consumer with the opportunity to avoid Seller's and Tri-State's coincident peak in accordance with Section 6.7 of this Agreement, Seller shall provide Consumer with access or cause Tri-State to provide Consumer with access to Seller's and Tri-State's best available information concerning generation or transmission load projections during the month on Seller's or Tri-State's system as such information is available through the internet or other means.
+1.4 To provide Consumer with the opportunity to avoid Seller's and Tri-State's coincident peak in accordance with Section 6.7 of this Agreement, Seller shall work in good faith with Consumer with access or cause Tri-State to work in good faith with Consumer with access to Seller's and Tri-State's best available information concerning generation or transmission load projections during the month on Seller's or Tri-State's system as such information is available through the internet or other means.
 Seller shall use due diligence to provide such access by the Date of Initial Service.

 ARTICLE II